headisbagent/CASpatialModel/README.md

 # Travel Demand Module

 # Electricity Grid Module
-The electricity grid module is a subversion of the Grid Operation Optimized Dispatch (GOOD) model.
+The electricity grid module is a sub-version of the Grid Operation Optimized Dispatch (GOOD) model.